vga101/gaiasky/README.md

 ## 1. Running Gaia Sky VR

 The Gaia Sky VR project is the Virtual Reality version of Gaia Sky.
 At the moment, only [OpenVR](https://github.com/ValveSoftware/openvr) is supported, but nothing prevents us from supporting other APIs (like the Kronos Group's [OpenXR](https://www.khronos.org/openxr)) in the future if it makes sense.
 Our tests have only been carried out with the Oculus Rift CV1 headset in direct mode under Windows.
 Supporting Linux is a top priority for us, and the HTC Vive should work well under Linux, even though the state of OpenVR in the platform is a bit rough.
+We have reports indicating that the HTC Vive VR controllers' mappings are not fully working.

 Also, we want to point out that Linux support for the Oculus Rift was dropped for the CV1 and it is not expected to be continued any time soon, unfortunately.

 Gaia Sky VR is heavily under development, and it is not guaranteed to work.
 Currently, no binaries are provided, but it can still be run by compiling the source.
 Just keep in mind that this is the developmen branch.